Batman: The Telltale Series: Gameplay

 The player takes the role of Batman, both as the superhero and as his alter ego Bruce Wayne.
-Telltale Games CEO Kevin Bruner has stated that playtime will be split evenly between them, though at times the game will offer the player a choice of whether to approach a situation as Wayne or as Batman.
-Despite differences in continuity, Batman fits closely with the comics.
-However, his personality and actions are determined by the player's decisions throughout the series.
-He could be a much more traditional and inspiring hero as Batman compared to the other versions of the Dark Knight or a much more aggressive and colder character than how he's usually portrayed.
-The game's narrative offers a "fresh interpretation of the universe set in current times, not tied to any existing iteration of Batman in games, film, or comics", according to Telltale Games.
-According to Bruner, the game is set a few years after Wayne decides to become Batman, giving them flexibility in their writing and gameplay to give the player some control on how they want to play the character without ties to any established narrative.
-The game features a branching narrative, similar to past Telltale games, giving the player options in approaching a situation and having that choice affect later events in the game.
+The playtime is split evenly between them, though at times the game will offer the player a choice of whether to approach a specific situation as Wayne or as Batman.
+Despite differences in continuity, Batman fits closely with the comics, but his personality and actions are determined by the player's decisions.
+He can either be a much more traditional and inspiring hero as Batman compared to the other versions of the Dark Knight or a much more aggressive and colder character than how he is usually portrayed.
+The game's narrative offers a "fresh interpretation of the universe set in current times, not tied to any existing iteration of Batman in games, film, or comics", according to Telltale.
+The game is set a few years after Wayne decides to become Batman, giving them flexibility in their writing and gameplay to give the player some control on how they want to play the character without ties to any established narrative.
+The game features a branching narrative, similar to previous Telltale games, giving the player options in approaching a situation and having that choice affect later events in the game.
 The game includes action sequences that are resolved similar to Telltale's other games, using quick time events.
 The series also includes investigation sequences, allowing the player to use Batman's detective skills to progress the story.

 The series also introduces a new feature called "crowd play", available on both the PC and console versions of the game.
 Crowd play allows the game to be watched by an audience who can participate in the decision-making process.
 When this feature is active, the player provides their audience with a link to Telltale's website with a unique code to participate in that session through any web-enabled device.
 These additional players are given the option to vote at the game's decision points, with the results presented to the main player to judge which decision to make.
 Optionally, the main player can have the game automatically take the most-popular decision for them.
 This mode is intended to be used for an audience at the same physical setting, such as a living room or movie theater; though this mode can be used through streaming services like Twitch, Telltale warned that latency issues may hamper the viewing players' experience.
 Telltale's head of creative communications Job Stauffer said that they had seen their games, as well as older point-and-click titles, popularized on streaming channels.
 Furthermore, when they premiered Tales from the Borderlands at the Alamo Drafthouse, they found the audience shouting out which choices the demonstrators should take.
 This led to them working to create a more interactive experience for watchers.
-They premiered this feature at the San Diego Comic-Con in July 2016 to 500 attendees.
+They premiered this feature at San Diego Comic-Con 2016 to 500 attendees.